 Ensure content quality

 Content quality is like an extension of your brand, so don’t take this lightly.
-If you want to ensure quality content every time you publish one, create a checklist that you consult retrospectively.
+To ensure quality content every time you publish one, create a checklist that you consult retrospectively.

 Content must be both informative and compelling.
 It must include the headline, hook, visuals, punch, dot points, formats, stats, metaphors, stories, optimization, and calls to action.
 You can also add more, depending on the needs of your target audience.